 Photo of QT Luong in Kings Canyon National Park by Buddy Squires

-QT Luong is known for being the first to photograph all America's 59 National Parks -- in large format.
-Ken Burns and Dayton Duncan featured him in The National Parks: America's Best Idea.
-His photographs are extensively published and have been the subject of large-format books including Treasured Lands (winner of 6 national book awards), many newspaper and magazine feature articles, solo gallery and museum exhibits across the U.S.
+QT Luong was the first to photograph all America's 62 National Parks -- in large format.
+He was featured in the film The National Parks: Americaʼs Best Idea by Ken Burns and Dayton Duncan.
+His photographs are extensively published and have been the subject of large-format books including Treasured Lands (winner of twelve national and international book awards), many newspaper and magazine feature articles, solo gallery and museum exhibits across the U.S. and abroad.

-Born to Vietnamese parents in Paris, France, he was trained as a scientist (PhD U. Paris).
+Born to Vietnamese parents in Paris, France, Luong was trained as a scientist (PhD U. Paris).
 The revelation of the high Alps led him to become a mountain climber and wilderness guide.
 When he came to the US to conduct research in the fields of Artificial Intelligence and Image Processing for what was to be a short stay, he chose UC Berkeley, because of the proximity to Yosemite--a world class rock climbing destination.

-His photographs have been the subject of four large-format books.
+Luong's photographs have been the subject of four large-format books.

-countries around the world.
-His work has been profiled or reviewed in publications
+His work, profiled or reviewed in magazines

 large audience through terragalleria.com, one of the most